F5Networks/f5-ansible-bigip/ansible_collections/f5networks/f5_bigip/README.md

 ##Tips

-* You can leverage both this collection (f5_bigip) and the previous imperative collection (f5_modules) at the same time.
+* You can leverage both this declarative collection and the previous imperative collection at the same time.
 * If you are migrating from the imperative collection, you can leave the provider variables and reference them from the new httpapi connection variables: